drunkard/ceph/doc/start/hardware-recommendations.rst

 the OSD attempts to consume with the ``osd_memory_target`` configuration option.

-- Setting the osd_memory_target below 2GB is typically not recommended (it may fail to keep the memory that low and may also cause extremely slow performance.
+- Setting the osd_memory_target below 2GB is typically not recommended, it may fail to keep the memory that low and may also cause extremely slow performance.

 - Setting the memory target between 2GB and 4GB typically works but may result